AstroBaseCamp: The Astronomy Educators’ Weekly Virtual Faculty Meeting

 Undoubtedly, professional conferences serve a critical role in helping one another learn how to be better astronomy educators.
 Nonetheless, for quite some time now, people have wondered if there was a way to continue rich discussions about teaching astronomy that leverages technology in ways that go beyond Facebook and the AstroLrner and Dome-L e-mail groups, and somehow find a way to meet regularly face-to-face.
 This is a problem in need of a solution.

 Starting as a half-baked experiment originating at the annual Astronomy Teaching Summit in 2018, and robustly continuing today, astronomy educators Katie Berryhill from Solano College and Tim Slater from the University of Wyoming, among other fearless early adopters, take turns hosting a weekly, face-to-face, video-teleconference as an "anti-faculty-meeting" faculty meeting for astronomy educators.
 The gathered educators call their meeting Astro Base Camp--or ABC for short.
 It is a weekly virtual gathering built upon the purpose of learning through sharing with colleagues who are dealing with the common issues spanning astronomy education and outreach.
 By way of analogy, the meeting has evolved to be something half-way between an online mastermind mentoring group and an informal coffee klatsch.

-The scheduled meeting time varies by majority vote every few months, and times for fall 2019 haven’t been announced yet; but during the North American spring of 2019, Astro Base Camp was meeting via Zoom desktop video-teleconferencing on Mondays at 6pm eastern, 5pm central, 4pm mountain, and 3pm pacific—ABC participants in Arizona, Hawai'i, and Australia always have to make the time conversions carefully to determine what time and on which day the meeting is actually held.
+Starting the Monday following Labor Day, the scheduled meeting time varies by majority vote every few months, and times for fall 2019 via Zoom desktop video-teleconferencing is on Mondays at 5pm eastern, 4pm central, 3pm mountain, and 2pm pacific—ABC participants in Arizona, Hawai'i, and Australia always have to make the time conversions carefully to determine what time and on which day the meeting is actually held.
 The group meets at http://zoom.us/my/caperteam from a smart phone or an Internet-connected computer.